Skip to content

 More refined activity advice

 In Australia, the workday was already over when the Directorate of Health presented its report.
-But Professor Ulrik Wisløff, head of the Cardiac Exercise Research Group (CERG) at the Norewegian University of Science and Technology (NTNU), was still at work.
+But Professor Ulrik Wisløff, head of the Cardiac Exercise Research Group (CERG) at the Norwegian University of Science and Technology (NTNU), was still at work.
 He nodded approvingly at the new figures.

 Of course, he was already familiar with the results.
 He is, after all, one of the world's most influential persons in the field of physical activity and health.
 His longtime colleague and deputy head of CERG, Professor Dorthe Stensvold, was also part of the expert group that worked with the Norwegian Directorate of Health on the new report.